top of page

 The party wakes up slowly the next morning - Nancy has fled with Charles Lamb

-B(fresh from bath): Hair of the Dog of Herod! - what is that godawful noise??!!
+B(fresh from bath): By the Hair of Herod - what is that godawful noise??!!

 A pack of wild children come screaming into Hunt's cell - and proceed to prod and poke his hungover guests